-Now that you have an idea of how to walk and how often, let’s see how you may benefit of walking.
+Now that you have an idea of how to walk and how often, let’s see how you may benefit from walking.

-- Walking outdoors relieve stress and elevate mood.
+- Walking outdoors relieves stress and elevates mood.

-- It improves blood circulation causing each cell, tissue and organ to receive more oxygen hence making them function properly.
+- Brisk walking improves blood circulation causing each cell, tissue, and organ to receive more oxygen hence making them function properly.

 - It helps to tone your legs and shed off the extra pounds which piled around your waist and also your overall body.

-- It protects from cardiovascular diseases as the heart gets enough supply of oxygen through blood.
+- Brisk walking protects from cardiovascular diseases as the heart gets enough supply of oxygen through the blood.

-- It helps to maintain a healthy blood pressure.
+- Brisk walking helps to battle obesity and maintain healthy blood pressure.

-- It can boost memory as the brain gets enough oxygen and remains active.
+- Boost memory as the brain gets enough oxygen and remains active.

-- When walking with a partner outdoors, the social interactions will encourage good communication and thereby increasing self confidence.
+- When walking with a partner outdoors, the social interactions will encourage good communication and thereby increase self-confidence.